 - In a small bowl mix the garlic, red pepper flakes, cheese, parsley, lemon zest and 1 tablespoon olive oil.
 Spread this on the surface of the steaks.

 - Cut the prosciutto or bacon in half and place a 1/2 piece on each steak.
 Roll these pieces of steak and secure with a toothpick.

-Stove Top Method: When completely browned add the water, celery and onion.
+- Stove Top Method: When steaks rolls are completely browned add the water and onion.
 Cover and cook on low heat for 1 1/2 hours.

-Instant Pot Method: Add browned meat to pressure cooker add the water, celery and onion.
+- Instant Pot Method: Add browned steak rolls to pressure cooker add the water and onion.
 Deglaze skillet with sherry and scrape up browned bits on bottom of pan and pour over meat.
 Cover with lid and choose Meat/Stew setting.
 Remove toothpicks.
-Serve sauce over filets with pan roasted potatoes and peas or over steamed rice or barley.
+Serve sauce over steak rolls with pan roasted potatoes and peas or over steamed rice or barley.

 - Feel free to use thin cut bacon slices to substitute for the prosciutto if you prefer.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.